devesh-002/IIIT-Hyderabad-MS-Thesis/README.md

 ## IIIT Thesis Template for CHD Students
-I had to make this template because overleaf was too slow due to me using too many images.
+Made this template because overleaf was too slow due to use of too many images.

 ### Instructions to run
 bash scripts/run.sh

 ### Installation:
-Download miktex on linux, I downloaded other packages too for my convenience.
+Download latexmk on linux as it worked well with overleaf, I downloaded other packages too according to my convenience.

 There are some custom scripts for compressing images, pdfs and doing a word count too.